Updated on February 27th, 2023 by Samuel Smith

 U.S. farmland has proven to be a very strong investment over many years, characterized by stronger returns and lower volatility than other real estate investments, and the S&P 500 Index.

-Gladstone Land has positive growth prospects, because it stands to capitalize on two major long-term trends.
-First is growth of the global population.
+Gladstone Land has positive long-term growth prospects, because it stands to capitalize on two major long-term trends.
+The first catalyst is the growth of the global population.
 The world population is around 7.5 billion, and strong growth rates are expected to continue.

-This is a long-term tailwind for those that own farmland as a constantly-increasing population will need ever-increasing amounts of food.
+This is a long-term tailwind for those who own farmland as a constantly-increasing population will need ever-increasing amounts of food.